MAPRPose: Mask-Aware Proposal and Amodal Refinement for Multi-Object 6D Pose Estimation: Introduction

 These limitations indicate that the key bottleneck lies in the inefficient representation and evaluation of the hypothesis space.
 This motivates our proposed framework, MAPRPose, which leverages mask-aware reasoning to generate high-quality proposals and enables tensorized parallel inference for efficient, amodal-driven refinement for multiple objects.

 As illustrated in Fig.~\ref{fig:comparison}, we depart from baseline frameworks~\cite{Co-op, Gigapose} that rely on unconstrained feature matching.
 Instead, we formulate the 6D pose estimation as a partial-to-amodal geometric alignment problem.
 We present MAPRPose, a unified framework that synergizes mask-aware proposal generation and amodal-driven refinement to address the decoupled components of 6D pose initialization and optimization.
 In the pose proposal stage, we introduce Mask-Aware Pose Proposal (MAPP) to provide rotation initialization.
 By constraining correspondence search within the visible object manifold, MAPP neutralizes background clutter and prunes the search space from hundreds of templates to a compact set of Top-$K$ hypotheses.
 This not only avoids the local optima caused by the initialization drift but also reduces computational cost.
 To alleviate initialization bias in translation estimation, we introduce the Amodal Mask Prediction and ROI Re-Alignment (AMPR) mechanism.
 While conventional pipelines frequently suffer from suboptimal translation estimates due to cropping biased towards visible regions, AMPR reconstructs the full object geometry to calibrate the ROI's center and scale prior to refinement.
 This ensures that the subsequent optimization is anchored to the true object centroid, effectively rectifying the localization errors inherent in partial observations.
 Crucially, our framework re-architects the render-and-compare paradigm into a fully tensorized refinement and re-projection pipeline.
 Conventional approaches typically process hypotheses and objects sequentially.
-This leads to low GPU utilization when the hypothesis space is small.
-In contrast, we integrate the refinement network and the RGB-XYZ re-projection process into a unified tensorized operator.
-This enables the simultaneous optimization of all $N \times B$ pose hypotheses ($N$ objects, $B$ hypotheses) in a single forward pass.
-By reclaiming the GPU throughput that would otherwise be wasted on individual hypothesis processing, our pipeline alleviates the linear scaling bottleneck, achieving a 43$\times$ throughput speedup over FoundationPose~\cite{FoundationPose} while maintaining a 76.5\% AR on the BOP benchmark.